saordoe/lab02-debugging/README.md

 # lab02-debugging

+# My Process
+1. First bug was the vec2 bug on line 97, which was more obvious than the other bugs.
+There is no "vec" type.
+2. Passing in the wrong vec2 for the raycast function
+3. Specular reflection passing in eye instead of dir

 # Setup

 Create a [Shadertoy account](https://www.shadertoy.com/).
 Either fork this shadertoy, or create a new shadertoy and copy the code from the [Debugging Puzzle](https://www.shadertoy.com/view/flGfRc).